infominer33/infominer33.github.io/README.md

 I ask my clients the right questions to provide the results they need.

-When creating content, I relate complex subjects in a clear and concise fashion—supplying important details and links for further study.
+I aim to relate complex subjects in a clear and concise fashion—supplying important details and links for further study.

 ### Contact <img src="infominer.png" align="right" width="300" height="275"></a>
 * <a href="mailto:infominer@protonmail.com">infominer@protonmail.com</a>